fadden/6502bench/README.md

 SourceGen, hit F1 to open the user manual in your web browser, then look for the Tutorial link in the index.
 Click it and follow the instructions there.

+I strongly recommend doing this.
+Some aspects of SourceGen are non-obvious.

 The tutorial is one of several examples included in the SourceGen distribution.
 The other directories contain project and data files for